Finding Freedom in the Kitchen

 Another great audiobook find.
 Another leap forward.

-This one took me all the way back — to the rootstock of flavor.
+This one took me all the way back to the basics of flavor.
 To the plants that became spirits.
 To the species that shaped traditions and cultures.

 It made me achingly curious.

 Amy Stewart breaks open the history of every herb, fruit, grain and flower that’s ever gone into a bottle.
-The Latin classifications.
-Their chemistry.
-The cultural spread.
+The Latin classifications, their chemistry and the cultural spread.

-Some spirits are made in fifteen days.
-Others take fifteen years.
+Some spirits are made in fifteen days while others take fifteen years.

 Yet we buy them offhandedly.
 We drink them without a second thought.